laurenharveyy/Kindergarten-Immunization-Records/README.md

 ## Data Analysis

-### Question 1: Which counties had the highest DTP vaccination rates among students between the 2000-2001 and 2015-2016 school year?
+### Question 1: Which counties had the highest DTP vaccination rates among incoming kindergarteners between the 2000-2001 and 2015-2016 school years?
 The lowest?
 1. Create a pivot table using the Student Data File.
 Make the row County and the Value a SUM of "nDTP" (number of students reporting DTP vaccinations)<br> !['nDTPcounty','Pivot Table for Sum of DTP Vaccinations by County'](/nDTPcounty.png)
 2. Copy and paste the results into another sheet
 3. Create another pivot table using the Student Data File.
 Make the row County and the Value a SUM of n (number of students enrolled in each County) <br> !['ncounty','Pivot Table for Students Enrolled in Each County'](/ncounty.png)